Guide To 200 hr Yoga Teacher Training: What’s Included In 200-hr YTT, Requirements & Formats

 I found that the more I taught, the more confident I became, and the better I became at it.
 Thus, a mix of study and real-life teaching will help you become the best teacher you can be.

-What is the cost of online yoga teacher training vs in-person?
+The cost of online yoga teacher training vs in-person

 The cost of online yoga teacher training starts at around $400 and goes all the way up to nearly $3,000, depending on the credentials, experience, and reputation of the yoga school.
 There is also nearly every price point in between.